Leeds is rich in culture and heritage and offers unrivalled visitor attractions and experiences.

 An exciting new community theatre in Leeds.
 Hosting a vibrant mix of plays, musicals, film, community events, youth theatre and workshops.

-Leeds Arena will bring live entertainment to life in a way never experienced in the UK before and will host over 140 events a year, such as pop and rock concerts, boxing, wrestling, darts, dance ice shows, comedy shows, basketball and family entertainment.
-Due to open in August 2013 in Leeds city centre, the 13,500 capacity Leeds Arena will be the United Kingdom’s first purpose built ‘fan-shape’ arena and have an iconic external design that can change appearance through an ever changing kaleidoscope of coloured lights.
+Leeds Arena brings live entertainment to life in a way never experienced in the UK before and will host over 140 events a year, such as pop and rock concerts, boxing, wrestling, darts, dance ice shows, comedy shows, basketball and family entertainment.
+Opened in August 2013 in Leeds city centre, the 13,500 capacity Leeds Arena is the United Kingdom’s first purpose built ‘fan-shape’ arena and has an iconic external design that can change appearance through an ever changing kaleidoscope of coloured lights.

 Exhibits dating from the 18th and 19th centuries show the history of textiles, clothing and engine and locomotive manufacture in the area.
 The museum also illustrates the history of cinema projections, including the first moving pictures taken in Leeds.

-Home to the Queen's cousin, the Earl of Harewood, providing a wonderful day out for all the family.
+Home to the Queen's cousin, the Earl of Harewood, and provides a wonderful day out for all the family.
 The House, with its outstanding art collections, splendid State Rooms and fascinating exhibitions, is set in spectacular grounds, which include formal gardens and gentle woodland walks.

 Retaining all the character of an Edwardian country home, rich in collections of paintings, furniture, sculpture, silver, china, costume and oriental art.

 One of the great historic estates in England.
 Set within over 1500 acres of parkland, woodland and farmland, the mansion houses rich collections of works of art and the garden is renowned for its Rare Breeds Farm, with over 400 animals.